netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>kafkaConsumerReplicas</b></td>
         <td>integer</td>
         <td>
-          kafkaConsumerReplicas defines the number of replicas (pods) to start for flowlogs-pipeline-transformer, which consumes Kafka messages.
+          `kafkaConsumerReplicas` defines the number of replicas (pods) to start for `flowlogs-pipeline-transformer`, which consumes Kafka messages.
 This setting is ignored when Kafka is disabled.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 3<br/>